Dear Robyn

 So many times working on this project I have wondered if I’m dying or already dead.

-From time to time since then I’ve wondered if I actually died there.
 The magic in this story seems unlikely among the living, and yet, I’m living it.

-It started as a just fun hobby project where I would find a story throughout the lyrics of Gaslight Anthem and Brian Fallon’s music.
 There was no plan.
 I had no idea what it would be and it was about just following clues and going wherever they took me.
-It was always about finding a story rather than creating one.
+It was about finding a story rather than creating one.

-Now the treasure hunt—the magical, mystical, living art, fiction-non-fiction, sci-fi, VR quest in the real world—has gone on for more than a decade and I have no idea where it’s going next.
+Now, the treasure hunt—the magical, mystical, living art, fiction-non-fiction, sci-fi, VR quest in the real world—has gone on for more than a decade and I have no idea where it’s going next.

 It’s all about the interconnectedness of everything.
-And it's about how music and art are sources of healing, and joy that every one of us can access.
+And it's about how music and art are sources of connection, healing, and joy that every one of us can access.

 The process is completely intuitive and I’ll write more about that process later.
 Figures and characters and scenarios and clues reveal themselves in lyrics, in paintings, and in real life.
 I go with whatever it gives me.

-The story is a hunt through deep musical rabbit holes.
+The story takes me on hunts through deep musical rabbit holes.
 I’m so grateful for all the music I might never have known without it.
 I started a thank you page here for the music that makes up the layers of these pieces.
-It’s a true collaboration with the music.
-With different music it would be a different story.

 Everything is connected in the most fun and amazing ways.

 The art is an adventure.
 I only started painting in my 40s and I’m learning to paint as a I go.
-I’m learning a lot and trying lots of things but it’s really freeing to know this is not about following rules and making a grade.
-The art is just what it is and it’s purely about joy and healing.
+I’m learning a lot and trying lots of things but it’s really freeing to know this is not about making a grade.
+I know a little about art, enough to know the rules, but this is all instinct and I don’t get bogged down in expectations.
+It's purely about joy.

 When the rules don’t follow the story, I don’t follow the rules.